 WHAT ARE THE CERTIFICATIONS?

-PACCC will start with three levels of industry certification that will recognize the expansive knowledge required and basic career levels in the industry:
+PACCC offers three levels of industry certification, based on industry experience and amount of responsibility, that recognize the expansive knowledge required and basic career levels in the industry:

 Certified Professional Animal Care Provider (CPACP)